A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Rolfing, the Rolf Method, and Structural Integration all reference the same core bodywork.
 The different names reflect different schools — all founded by students of Dr. Rolf, each varying in what they changed or added to her original technique.

 Structural Integration was developed in the mid-20th century by biochemist Dr. Ida Rolf, who studied how the body’s structure affects movement and long-term health.
-It is a form of hands-on bodywork and movement education designed to organize the body within gravity around a central vertical axis, by working with the connective tissue system.
+It is a form of hands-on bodywork and movement education designed to organize the body within gravity around a central vertical axis, the Line, by working with the network of connective tissue — fascia.
 It is a procedure for creating myofascial balance and relieving chronic stress.

 Her core insight was simple but powerful: